 - Going too long without stopping - frequent breaks for comfort stops, food and drink are vital part of enjoying the experience.

 - When you stop for a break, don't set off again as soon as they have caught up - they'll need a breather too!
 Nothing is more dispiriting than finally reaching the group of other riders, gasping for a drink, only to find they're off again!

-- Don't patronise them by saying things like 'you're doing really well for a novice' or worse, by constantly criticising their technique, their choice of clothing, their bike, the route and so on - they may want to wear high heels and ride an old bone shaker but if that's what they feel comfortable doing, let them.
+- Don't patronise them by saying things like 'you're doing really well for a beginner' or worse, by constantly criticising their technique, their choice of clothing, their bike, the route and so on - they may want to wear high heels and ride an old bone shaker but if that's what they feel comfortable doing, let them.
 Your choices may be different but that might not necessarily make them better for that individual, although you might want to subtly suggest more suitable alternatives.

 - Don't bore them with lots of technical talk, unless they are that way inclined.
 Your fascination with tyre sizes, relative gear ratios and carbon fibre versus titanium might be thrilling to you but for others, slightly less so.